- Food and Cooking»

 - Quick & Easy Recipes

-This tastes just like Mom used to make but it just takes minutes and is great for stuffing chickens or turkeys.
+This stuffing recipe tastes just like Mom used to make.
+Yet it just takes minutes and is great for stuffing chickens or turkeys.
 Also great dressing made outside the bird and for a side dish.

 I am crazy about stuffing (or dressing) and is what I look forward to most at holidays.
 If you think you cannot do this please just take a look at how very simple it is!
 I am usually in no particular hurry but this can easily be a 30 minute recipe.